MiraGeoscience/geoh5py/docs/content/user_guide/index.rst

 User Guide
 ==========

-This section provides a collection of tutorials for common use of the **gh5py**
+This section provides a collection of tutorials for common use of the **geoh5py** package.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    workspace.ipynb
-   groups.ipynb
-   objects.ipynb
-   data.ipynb
+   entities.ipynb